aelkouhen/aelkouhen.github.io/_posts/iam/2025-12-04-iam-database-permissions-policy.md

 Ensuring policy correctness alongside data correctness isn't just a security concern; it's a consistency challenge.
 Systems that don't evolve both attributes together risk inconsistent user experiences, compliance issues, and operational fragility.

 Enterprises that pair CockroachDB's globally consistent, fault-tolerant data layer with AuthZed's distributed authorization model gain a distinct business advantage: They can design systems where policy and data evolve reliably, predictably, and at planetary scale.

-Curious how CockroachDB and AuthZed can simplify your authorization model?
-[Let's talk about what reliable permissions look like at scale.](https://www.cockroachlabs.com/contact/)